The Shetland Nature Experience

 - Dedicated Otter-tracking day – small group size offers unique insight

-Designed by a native Shetlander, this nine day wildlife adventure showcases the Shetland Islands, its cultural heritage and, most of all, its outstanding natural environment like no other, offering a unique insight into the islands that no other wildlife tour company can offer.
-So our guests enjoy a fuller overview of the islands and their wildlife we use three different hotel venues, spread from the Sumburgh Hotel at the southern tip of the Mainland, on to The St Magnus Bay Hotel in the north westernmost corner and on Unst, the most northerly of the British Isles, Saxa Vord resort.
-Logistically this allows us to make the most of each location whilst it also allows us to maximize our time with wildlife and less time travelling.
+Designed by a native Shetlander, this eight-day wildlife adventure showcases the Shetland Islands, its cultural heritage and, most of all, its outstanding natural environment like no other, offering a unique insight into the islands that no other wildlife tour company can offer.
+So our guests enjoy a fuller overview of the islands and their wildlife we use two hotel venues.
+The Sumburgh Hotel at the southern tip of the Mainland, and then on to the St Magnus Bay Hotel in the north westernmost corner from where we are well placed for day tripping the northern isles of Unst, Yell and Fetlar.

 Put simply, this trip will sample the very best of Shetland’s outstanding natural heritage, as we take time to savour all its star attractions to the full: iconic landscapes, spectacular displays of wild flowers, awe-inspiring ‘seabird cities’, some of the nation’s rarest breeding birds, dedicated Otter-watching day and the expertise of guides and researchers who make Shetland their home.
 On top of all that, you will be in the best part of Britain to stand a chance of seeing Killer Whales!

 Our week begins in the evening when we meet and greet you at the Sumburgh Hotel on Saturday evening.
 Over dinner as guests and guide become acquainted, we enthuse about the exciting adventure ahead and this is the perfect time to learn about the islands, the wildlife and indeed life in general in Shetland.
 This is something we feel plays a very important role in your Shetland experience and with all our core season team of guides being resident Shetlanders we take pride in this.